 Another selling point for visiting Vilnius over the other Baltic capitals is that there isn’t much of a price difference in or outside of the Old Town.
 Basically, that means that you can eat or stay in there without sacrificing quality or taking a significant hit to your bank account.

-Accommodation prices in Vilnius are also affordable with a lot of options for both the ultra-budget or the more high-end traveller.
+Accommodation in Vilnius is also affordable with a lot of options for both the ultra-budget or the more high-end traveller.

 Where to Stay in Vilnius